kiraleos/dissertation/src/dissertation.md

 ## Composition

 The dataset consists of 520.000 galaxy spectra, each with 186 data points.
 Each data point is the flux at a specific wavelength, ranging from 366 to 996 nanometers.
-The dataset also contains the redshift of each galaxy, ranging from 0 to 0.6 $z$. which is the target variable that we aim to predict.
+The dataset also contains the redshift of each galaxy, ranging from 0 to 0.6 $z$ which is the target variable that we aim to predict.

 ## Preprocessing

 The only preprocessing step that was performed was to to apply a min-max normalization to the flux values, which rescales them to the range $[0, 1]$.
 Min-max normalization is a common practice in machine learning, particularly for neural networks.
 It standardizes the data, ensuring that all features are on the same scale.
-This not only aids in model convergence but also enhances training stability and performance.
-It is mathematically defined as:
+This not only aids in model convergence but also enhances training stability and performance.[^4] It is mathematically defined as:
 $$x_{norm} = \frac{x - x_{min}}{x_{max} - x_{min}}$$
 where $x$ is the original data and $x_{min}$ and $x_{max}$ are the minimum and maximum values of $x$, respectively.